juliaguar/say/README.md

 This will create a voice output to my_audio.mp3 and my_audio.ogg.

 ## Using bash
-Alternatively, if you do not want the headings or code removed, you can use the bash script with `say.sh`.
+Alternatively, if you do not want the headings or code to be omitted, you can use the bash script with `./say.sh`.
-It will take the input as is and pipe it into the say command and output `audio.mp3` and `audio.ogg`.
+It will take the input as is and pipe it into the say command and output a `audio.mp3` and `audio.ogg` file.
 You can run it with:

 `./say.sh name_of_input_file`